SantiagoMaya10/ppi_pl_MAYAls/README.md

 You can find the videos description and urls in the [/Videos folder](./Videos) in this repo.

+You can also find the code of the coding sessions in the [/CodingSessions](./CodingSessions) folder in this repo.
+The entry point class is the App.java class which holds the main method.
+Remember, the main mthod is the entry point of every java application.

 # About me

 Hello everyone!!
 My name is Luis Santiago Maya Restrepo, and I am currently a Software Engineer at a Big Tech company.
 I've worked in the software industry for about 4 years now and im really happy to be sharing all the things that I've learned through all these years.